 March-April 2017 | Volume 13 Number 2

 And so it goes.
-Be well, and thanks for reading.
+Be well, thanks for reading, and thanks for spreading the word.

 — Mike Foldes

 Abu Dhabi, India, Phuket, SIngapore *** Mapping Worlds Polemic *** attina Blue is a painter, designer and educator, whose work stands on decades of dedication to photographic and meditational practices.
 Her...read more

 A gun rack tickles your ribcage when you

 make love in the extended cab’s back seat.

 You shoot the breeze with angels and sing hymns